mrantala/examples/Arizona (1000k)/readme.md

 - __An HTML File__: `index.html` can either be downloaded and opened directly from the file on your computer, or viewed here: http://ncgmp09.github.io/examples/Arizona%20(1000k)/

 _Please note:_ while GitHub is capable of visualizing `.csv`, `.geojson` and `.topojson` files, many of the files in this repository are too big for GitHub's system.
 These files can be viewed in a variety of other applications.
+Generally, you will be able to look at the `.topojson` files, but not the `.geojson` ones.
+Some of the `.csv` files are too large to view as well.